ama-lyn/requirement-analysis/README.md

 - **Reduces Costs and Time**: Early identification of requirements helps in accurate estimation of time and costs, leading to a more efficient development process.
 The clearer the requirements, the fewer changes are required in later stages, which can be costly and time-consuming.

 - **Ensures Stakeholder Alignment**: Requirement analysis ensures that all stakeholders are on the same page from the beginning.
 This reduces misunderstandings and ensures the final product meets the expectations of all parties involved.

+## Why is Requirement Analysis Important?

+**Ensures Clear Understanding of User Needs**

+Requirement analysis helps teams fully understand the **functional and non-functional requirements** of the system, ensuring the product meets user expectations.
+Without this clear understanding, development teams might build features that don’t solve the problem at hand or, worse, miss key functionalities altogether.

+> If the project team does not define user authentication clearly during requirement analysis, it could result in missing features such as multi-factor authentication or an insecure login system.

+**Prevents Miscommunication and Scope Creep**

+Through proper requirement analysis, all stakeholders — including developers, business analysts, and clients — can **align on the same goals and expectations**.
+This alignment reduces the chances of misunderstandings that could lead to **scope creep** — where unapproved or unplanned features are introduced mid-project, leading to delays, cost overruns, and added complexity.

+> Defining clear requirements around what is included in the initial release prevents changes or additions that could derail project timelines or budgets.

+**Lays the Foundation for Design and Development**

+A well-conducted requirement analysis phase establishes a **solid foundation** for the design and development of the software.
+It provides developers with the information they need to make decisions about system architecture, database design, user interface, and integration with other systems.
+Without a clear understanding of requirements, it’s difficult to design an appropriate solution.

+> When the requirement analysis phase clearly outlines the expected performance benchmarks (e.g., the system should process 10,000 transactions per second), developers can design the architecture accordingly to meet these demands.